firepress-org/themes-content/112_readiness/content_copywriting/you-rock-your-site-is-online.md

 ## 2) One step a time

-During the setup, **I consciously left out many things** you can do with your website.
-I made this decision in order to not overwhelm you.
-When you will be ready to move on to a `Stage 2` website, you will be able to do things like:
+During your website's setup, **I consciously left out many elements** you could put on your website. **I made this decision in order to not overwhelm you**.
+When you will be ready to move on to a `Stage 2` website, you will be able to do fancy things like:

 - Edit SEO for you content
 - Work with tags